Plants bring a touch of nature inside homes and grow well in room climates. This list features the Best Indoor Plants for Indian Climate!

 Botanical name: Chlorophytum comosum

-The leaves of spider plants are long and slender, escorted with white and green stripings.
+This big leaf indoor plants escorted with white and green stripings.
 They grow in a dense cluster, arching downward.
-This plant also improves indoor air quality by eliminating xylene and formaldehyde from the surrounding.
+Additionally, this plant also improves indoor air quality by eliminating xylene and formaldehyde from the surrounding.

 3. Lucky Bamboo

 Symbol of good fortune and prosperity, lucky bamboo has slender stalks that resemble the real bamboo tree.
 As an indoor water plants, it is often grown in soil for longevity, but many gardeners grow them in a glass vase filled with water and pebbles for a decorative accent.
 This indoor plants India grows best in bright light but can tolerate some low lights as well.

 The plant consists of many slender branches that bend out from the gray trunk.
 It adjusts with limited light but prefers bright and indirect sunlight with consistent soil moisture for optimal growth.
 Its quality of purifying the air by clearing away xylene makes it best indoor plants for oxygen.

 Botanical name: Dypsis lutescens

 The arching fronds of this indoor palm plants with a multitude of narrow, green leaflets can brighten up any corner of your house.
 Due to the arching habit of its fronds, it resembles the wings of a butterfly, hence earned a butterfly palm name.
 Additionally, these are the air purifying indoor plants with its key feature of absorbing formaldehyde, toluene, and xylene from the surrounding helps in filtering the VOCs from the air.

 Have a look at Areca Palm Benefits too here

 6. Boston Fern